gweidart/cursor-utils/docs/usage.md

 This guide covers all features of Cursor Utils in detail, with examples, advanced usage patterns, and tips for getting the most out of each command.

-However, **cursor-utils and its commands were designed to be used by your Cursor Agent via terminal commands**.
-Nonetheless, i have included a fully featured, user friendly CLI interface.
-Therefore, you can run all cursor-utils commands manually yourself if you wish.
+Cursor Utils is designed to be used by your Cursor Agent via terminal commands.
+However, you can also run all cursor-utils commands manually yourself if you wish.

 ## Core Concepts